Austria–Russia relations: Austrian and Russian Empires

 France, after the Franco-Prussian War and the loss of Alsace-Lorraine, was fervently hostile to Germany, and made an alliance with Russia.
 The great Slavic empire competed with the newly renamed Austria-Hungary for an increased role in the Balkans at the expense of the Ottoman Empire, and the foundations were in place for creating the diplomatic alliances that would lead to World War I.

 Austria-Hungary and Russian Empire

 Austrian officials worried that Russia was adopting a pan-Slavist policy designed to unite all Slavonic-speaking peoples under the Tsar's leadership.
 This led them to pursue an anti-Slavic policy domestically and abroad.
 The major source of tension between Austria-Hungary and Russia was the so-called Eastern Question: what to do about the weakening Ottoman Empire and its rebellious Christian subjects.

 From 1873 to 1887, at least nominally, Austria-Hungary and Russia were again allies with the German Empire in the League of Three Emperors.
 The 1878 Treaty of Berlin concluded in the aftermath of Russia's victory against the Ottoman Empire in the Russo-Turkish War (1877–1878), allowed Austria-Hungary to occupy the Bosnia Vilayet.
+The Reichstadt Agreement was a secret verbal pact between Austria-Hungary and Russia in July 1876, Present were the foreign ministers, Prince Alexander Gorchakov and Count Gyula Andrássy, that outlined non-intervention while also establishing a preliminary division of influence in case of war with the Ottoman Empire and the division of influence in the region, setting the stage for future policy in the Congress of Berlin.